Emma Thynn, Marchioness of Bath: Personal life

-Marriage and issue

-Emma first met Ceawlin when she was four and he was 16, at the wedding of her half-brother Iain McQuiston to Ceawlin’s aunt, Lady Silvy Cerne Thynne.
+She met Ceawlin when she was four and he was 16, at the wedding of her half-brother Iain McQuiston to Ceawlin’s aunt, Lady Silvy Cerne Thynne.
 Over the following two decades, they saw each other only occasionally at large family gatherings.

-Emma and Ceawlin Thynn, Viscount Weymouth married on 8 June 2013, in a ceremony attended by 355 guests.
+She and Ceawlin Thynn, Viscount Weymouth married on 8 June 2013, in a ceremony attended by 355 guests.
 Upon her marriage, she became Viscountess Weymouth.
-The wedding in 2013 drew attention due to the absence of her in-laws.
+The wedding drew attention due to the absence of her in-laws.
 It was reported that Lady Bath did not attend, with some speculating that she felt the marriage would affect the family's heritage.

+Emma Thynn, Marchioness of Bath, and her husband Ceawlin Thynn, 8th Marquess of Bath, have two sons, John Alexander Ladi Thynn (born 2014, heir apparent) and Henry Richard Isaac Thynn (born 2016), whose godmother is Lady Kitty Spencer, niece of Diana, Princess of Wales.

-Emma became the first member of the British aristocracy to have a child via surrogacy after medical advice indicated potential health risks associated with pregnancy.
-Emma and her husband, Ceawlin Thynn, welcomed their son, Henry Thynn, at a private clinic in the United States.
-The couple, who had a two-year-old son, John, opted for surrogacy after Emma was diagnosed with a brain bleed and a pituitary gland disorder during her first pregnancy.
+In 2016, Emma became the first member of the British aristocracy to have a child via surrogacy after medical advice indicated potential health risks associated with pregnancy; her second son was delivered at a private clinic in the United States.
+The couple opted for surrogacy after Emma was diagnosed with a brain bleed and a pituitary gland disorder during her first pregnancy.
+The condition caused significant pain and led to the baby being delivered by caesarean section.
 Medical professionals advised that a second pregnancy could pose serious health risks.
-The condition caused significant pain and led to the baby being delivered by caesarean section.

 When her husband succeeded his father as the Marquess of Bath in 2020, she became the first biracial marchioness in British history.